pad

 3) it spreads easily and sustainably among humans.

-Two of three conditions have been met since the H5N1 virus is a new virus for humans, and it has infected more than 100 humans, killing over half.
-Fortunately, there has not been establishment of human-to-human transmission.
+The first two conditions have been met, but not the third.
+The H5N1 virus is a new virus for humans, and it has infected 399 humans, killing 252.
+Fortunately however, there has not been establishment of human-to-human transmission (WHO, 2009).